 Featured Image: Entrepreneur

 It takes more than watching a few home improvement shows on the TV to get through a home remodeling project without going crazy.
-Home renovations are an exciting part of owning a home, but they can be very disruptive to your routine.
+Home renovations are an exciting part of owning a home in Nashville, but they can be very disruptive to your routine.

 What you see on television is not an accurate representation of what living with a home remodeling project is genuinely like.
 Your project will throw your schedule and home into chaos, so it’s essential to have a coping strategy in place before your demolition begins.